“My mission is to pioneer

 Next Generation Humanitarian Technologies”

 Patrick Meier (PhD) is an internationally recognized thought leader on the application of new technologies for crisis early warning, humanitarian response and resilience.
 He presently serves as Director of Social Innovation at QCRI where he develops and prototypes Next Generation Humanitarian Technologies with multiple humanitarian organizations.
-He is the author of the forthcoming book “Digital Humanitarians: How Big Data is Changing the Face of Humanitarian Response.”
-He is also a UNICEF Humanitarian Innovations Fellow, a National Geographic Emerging Explorer and a Rockefeller Foundation & PopTech Fellow.
-His influential blog iRevolution has received over 1.4 million hits and his LinkedIn profile is in the top 1% of most-viewed profiles.
+He is the author of the forthcoming book “Digital Humanitarians: How Big Data is Changing the Face of Humanitarian Response” (2015).
+Patrick is also a UNICEF Humanitarian Innovations Fellow, a National Geographic Emerging Explorer, an “Ambassador” for Drone Adventures and a Fellow at the Rockefeller Foundation & PopTech.
+His influential blog iRevolution has received more than 1.4 million hits and his LinkedIn profile has been in the top 1% of most-viewed profiles.
 In 2010, he was publicly praised by Clinton for his pioneering digital humanitarian efforts.

 Prior to QCRI, Patrick co-founded and co-directed the Harvard Humanitarian Initiative’s (HHI) Program on Crisis Mapping & Early Warning and served as Director of Crisis Mapping at Ushahidi.
 He also co/founded CrisisMappers, MicroMappers, Digital Humanitarians, the Humanitarian UAV Network and the award-winning Standby Task Force, and is on the Boards of People’s Intelligence and iLab Liberia.
 Patrick has consulted extensively for several international organizations including the United Nations and the World Bank.
 He is an accomplished speaker, having given talks at the White House, UN, Google, Harvard, Stanford and MIT.
 He has also presented at major international conferences including the Skoll World Forum, Club de Madrid, Mobile World Congress, PopTech, Where 2.0, TTI/Vanguard, SXSW and several TEDx’s.
 Given his expertise, Patrick is often interviewed by the media, which has included the New York Times, Washington Post, BBC, The Economist, Wall Street Journal, UK Guardian, CNN, NPR and Wired.
 He is also a distinguished scholar, holding a PhD from The Fletcher School, a Pre-Doctoral Fellowship from Stanford University, an MA from Columbia University and EAP from UC Berkeley.
 In addition, he was a Research Fellow at the Peace Research Institute, Oslo (PRIO) and holds an advanced certificate in Complexity Science from the Santa Fe Institute (SFI).
 Patrick has given numerous guest lectures and has taught several professional, graduate and undergraduate courses.
 He writes the widely respected iRevolution blog and tweets at @patrickmeier.